importAmir/MultiModalNVS/README.md

 # Check the status of your local data vs remote storage
 dvc status

-# To update data to the latest version
-dvc pull --all-branches
 ```

 **Common DVC operations:**

 - `dvc pull`: Downloads data from remote storage to your local workspace
 - `dvc push`: Uploads local data changes to remote storage
 - `dvc status`: Shows if your local data matches the remote version